acstud/lab2/README.md

 ## Help, I am tired of typing these shell commands.

 You can write the commands in a shell script and execute it with `sh filename.sh`.
 All commands in that file will be automatically executed.
-A sample shell script to locally build and run the lab2 is provided in `auto_build_run.sh`.
+A sample shell script to locally build and run lab2 is provided in `auto_build_run.sh`.

 ## How do I use `Nsight-system` to profile my application?

-The [Nsight-system](https://developer.nvidia.com/nsight-systems) becomes available when you load the CUDA toolkit.
+[Nsight-system](https://developer.nvidia.com/nsight-systems) becomes available when you load the CUDA toolkit.
 Use `nsys` to access its CLI version.

 An example of profiling your application with Nsight-system:

 `nsys profile  ./imgproc-benchmark -a ../images/42.png`

 After execution, you can find a report file called `report{x}.nsys-rep` in your build folder.
 Copy this file to your computer and open it with Nsight-system installed on your computer (CUDA-supported GPUs not required).
-You should be able to see a detailed visual result like the below.
+You should be able to see a detailed visual result like the one below.

 ![Nsight system](https://github.com/twoentartian/lab2/raw/master/images/nsight_sys.png "Example Nsight system result")